 Bioreactors or fermentors are a system where fermentation takes place.
 The organisms and enzymes are majorly introduced for the extraction of products in the process of fermentation in a bioreactor.
 The microorganisms are given a suitable environment to enhance their growth and thus making the products on a large scale.
-The contamination check is a major concern which is checked thoroughly.
-The cultivation of recombinant therapeutic proteins, mammalian, insect cells, etc is carried on in the process.
+The contamination check is a major concern that is checked thoroughly.
+The cultivation of recombinant therapeutic proteins, mammalian, insect cells, etc are carried on in the process.

 Types of Fermentors

 There are various types of fermentors that are described below-

 - The continuous stirred-tank bioreactor consists of a vessel, pipes, valves, pumps, agitator, shaft, impeller, and motor.

 - Sparger is mostly used to add air to the culture medium under pressure and the impellers serve as a gas distributor throughout the fermentor and also break down the larger bubbles for a uniform distribution.

 - The motor power the bioreactor which helps in mixing cultures and also there are sensors that can detect temperature, PH, dissolved oxygen, glucose, lactic acid, ammonia, ammonium ion, and other parameters in the culture medium.

 - The main target of desired products enlists the cells or primary metabolite which mostly acquire microorganisms like yeast or bacteria.